wingzx3/cogent/README.md

 }
 ```

-- When `true`: Autopilot loads your entire workspace upfront (like that friend who reads your entire bookshelf when visiting)
+- When `true`: Autopilot loads your entire workspace upfront.
+Respects your .gitignore file
-- When `false`: Reads files on-demand (like a polite guest who only opens doors when needed)
+- When `false`: Reads files on-demand

 > 💡 Tip: Disable for large workspaces unless you want Autopilot to have a coffee break while loading!